 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
+Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.
-The information contained herein is confidential and should not be reproduced or redistributed in whole or in part without the written permission of Neuberger Berman, except as may be required by law or regulation.